 - Maintaining effective and efficient work processes that support the decentralized organization of the University, and minimizing waste and duplication.

-- Seeking ways to continuously improve and innovate the work processes that you control or in which you participate.
+- Seeking ways to continuously improve the work processes that you control or in which you participate.
 This includes openly sharing improvement strategies and lessons to help others learn from your experiences.